Get off on the right foot: 3 things to demand of your GRC supplier

 Creating clarity about the company's objectives is crucial for planning the onboarding and understanding the company's situation.
 Make sure that your supplier facilitates this conversation and designs the onboarding accordingly.

-Distribute Responsibility
+Distribute responsibility

 Onboarding in a GRC system is not about gathering a few people in a room and ticking boxes on a predefined list.
 It's a process that involves the organisation – a collaborative exercise where responsibility and tasks need to be distributed and communicated properly.

 – The start-up phase in a GRC system is not the same as implementing a new warehouse or payroll system.
 It's important to involve key personnel across departments and communicate that they need to engage with the new system.
-It's not just about learning how to use the new system but also about encouraging curiosity, understanding the processes behind it and asking questions, says Christian Møller.
+It's not just about learning how to use the new system but also about encouraging curiosity, understanding the processes behind it and asking questions, says Gilli.

 If the supplier doesn't suggest it, you should demand that the onboarding is decentralised and involves all relevant employees.
 Also, remember to communicate to your colleagues that you will be drawing on their perspectives and expertise during the onboarding period and afterwards.